samplics-org/samplics/README.md

 ## Usage

 Let's assume that we have a population and we would like to select a sample from it.
-The goal is to calculate the sample size for an expected proportion of 0.80 with a precision of 0.10.
+The goal is to calculate the sample size for an expected proportion of 0.80 with a precision (half confidence interval) of 0.10.

 > ```python
-> import samplics
 > from samplics.sampling import SampleSize
 >
 > sample_size = SampleSize(parameter = "proportion")
-> sample_size.calculate(target=0.80, precision=0.10)
+> sample_size.calculate(target=0.80, half_ci=0.10)
 > ```

 Furthermore, the population is located in four natural regions i.e. North, South, East, and West.
 We could be interested in calculating sample sizes based on region specific requirements e.g. expected proportions, desired precisions and associated design effects.

 > ```python
-> import samplics
 > from samplics.sampling import SampleSize
 >
 > sample_size = SampleSize(parameter="proportion", method="wald", stratification=True)